Terminal Tips and Tricks

 Keyboard shortcuts

-uses Emacs keybindings by default, so if you happen to use Emacs then you
+bash uses Emacs keybindings by default, so if you happen to use Emacs then you

 probably already know what to do.